rowanwins/shamos-hoey/README.md

 # shamos-hoey
-A fast module for checking for segment intersections using the Shamos-Hoey algorithm.
+A fast module for checking if segment intersections exist using the Shamos-Hoey algorithm.
 Can be used for
 - detecting if a geometry has self-intersections, or
 - if multiple geometries have segments which intersect

-**Note:** If you need to find the points of intersection I suggest using the [sweepline-intersections module](https://github.com/rowanwins/sweepline-intersections).
+**Note:** This module only detects if an intersection does exist, not where, or how many.
+If you need to find the points of intersection I suggest using the [sweepline-intersections module](https://github.com/rowanwins/sweepline-intersections).
 ## Documentation

 ### Install